mikemac1/cookie-stand/README.md

 10 October - Creating a site called Salmon Cookies that will take place over 5 days.
 It will consist of a home page (`index.html`) and a sales page (`sales.html`).
 First step is building out objects for the sales page from content derived from a JS file.
 11 October - Today required the creation of a constructor which the cities' sales objects would be invoked from.
 Also the sales data will be funneled into a table displaying the hour totals for each city and combined as well as the totals for the day.
 Each city's data had to be rendered separately as part of the table.
 12 October - Built out a low-fidelity wireframe with the seven photos and worked on applying it to the index.html page to include the requirements of adding seven images and locations with addresses, hours open, and contact information.
-13 October - Build a form to accept the values for a new store location with sales data to include updating the table all done on the SALES page.
+13 October - Build a form to accept the values for a new store location with sales data to include updating the table for all original and newly added city on the SALES page.

 ## Instructions